paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 (2) **Comment deadlines** — The Federal lead agency shall establish the following deadlines for comment during the environmental review process for a project study:

-  (A) *Draft environmental impact statements* — For comments by Federal and States agencies and the public on a draft environmental impact statement, a period of not more than 60 days after publication in the Federal Register of notice of the date of public availability of the draft environmental impact statement, unless—
+  (A) *Draft environmental impact statements* — For comments by Federal and States 11 So in original.
+Probably should be “State”. agencies and the public on a draft environmental impact statement, a period of not more than 60 days after publication in the Federal Register of notice of the date of public availability of the draft environmental impact statement, unless—

     (i) a different deadline is established by agreement of the Federal lead agency, the project sponsor or joint lead agency, as applicable, and all participating and cooperating agencies; or